-Starting a Food Cart is one of most ideal and affordable ways to enter the food industry.
+Starting a Food Cart is one of the most ideal and affordable ways to enter the food industry.
 Lower risks and investment makes the food cart one of the most popular high-profit food business ideas.
-However, for making your Food Cart business successful you need to have a good product that should be in demand and a good location which will ensure your long-term viability in the market.
+However, for making your Food Cart business successful, you need to have a good product that should be in demand and a good location which will ensure your long-term viability in the market.
 In the recent years, the food cart business has been flourishing with street food lovers flocking from miles around.
 A food cart business is a manageable way to get started in retail without committing a lot of money that goes into the setting up of the restaurant.

-Conduct a Research
+Conduct a Comprehensive Research

 - The Product and Market Research.

 - Who is your target audience and what is their demographic?